openharmony/docs/en/application-dev/reference/apis/js-apis-commonEvent.md

 isStickyCommonEvent(callback: AsyncCallback\<boolean>): void

 Checks whether this common event is a sticky one.
-This API uses a callback to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Notification.CommonEvent